xrrocha/nobocoder/README.md

 The specific "recipe" of trait implementations is specified upon creating the `SpellChecker` instance.
 Much better than Java-style dependency injection!

+Overall, Scala programming revolves mostly around traits and objects.
+Classes are more commonly used to hold immutable data in the form of _case classes_.

 ### Traits, Objects and Classes: an Example ###